 - How much do these energy cost savings add up to over a 25-year period?

 In the table below, we list these figures for a typical home in each state.

 Are solar power savings real?
 And what is avoided cost?

-However, the first step to working out solar savings is to first understand how much electricity you use now, how much that costs you and how much electricity you are likely to use in the future.
+The first step to working out solar savings is to understand how much electricity you use now, how much that costs you, and how much electricity you are likely to use in the future.

-Here is a list of the average saving that are likely to be achieved by an average US homeowner in each of the top 50 solar cities in America if they installed a 6kW solar power system on their home (the typical size of a residential solar energy system in 2020.)
+Here is a list of the average savings that are likely to be achieved by an average US homeowner in each of the top 50 solar cities in America, given they installed a 6kW solar power system on their home (the typical size of a residential solar energy system in 2020).